 Point-of-care ultrasound (POCUS) is rapidly becoming a crucial tool for emergency medicine in Germany, and it's increasingly common for ambulances and emergency doctor vehicles to be equipped with POCUS systems.
 Dr. Torsten Müller is the medical head of rescue services for Kassel, Germany, overseeing pre-hospital care functions for a system that currently runs 65 ambulances and a helicopter, as well as six emergency doctors’ cars that have recently been equipped with FUJIFILM Sonosite iViz systems.
-Dr. Müller also works part-time as an anaesthetist at Klinikum Kassel, one of the region’s hospitals.
+Dr. Müller also works part-time as an anesthetist at Klinikum Kassel, one of the region’s hospitals.

 Dr. Müller sits down with Sonosite to talk about the must have functions for a point-of-care ultrasound machine, how he views ultrasound education and what he thinks is the future of point-of-care ultrasound.